 Current Range and Historic Range

-Historically, pumas had the most extensive distribution of all land mammals in the Americas.
+Historically, pumas had the most expansive distribution of all land mammals in the Americas.
 They ranged from coast to coast in North America and from southeastern Alaska to Chile.
 Populations in eastern North America have been eliminated, except for a small population of Florida panthers, a subspecies.
-Pumas have maintained their ranges in the western United States, north into Canada and throughout South America.
+Pumas have maintained their ranges in the western United States, north into Canada, and throughout South America.

 The size of their home ranges varies from 30 to 125 square miles, with overlap from different individuals.
 Typically, the males have the largest home ranges and overlap with the smaller ranges of several females.